sjc5/go-api-template/README.md

 - If you rapidly refresh your browser at any route, you should get a `Too Many Requests` response with a `429` status code from the rate limiter middleware.
 For demo purposes, this is set at 1 request per second to make it easy to trigger.

 ## Some Notes

+### Dev tooling

+This template uses [Kiruna](https://github.com/sjc5/kiruna) for dev server reloads.
+If you're building a full-stack app, Kiruna can do a lot more (like hot CSS reloading, browser refreshes, static asset hashing, etc.), but in this case we are just using it as an alternative to [Air](https://github.com/cosmtrek/air).
+The nice thing about Kiruna for this use case is that it doesn't require you to install any extra tooling on your machine, while still having a very light footprint in the repo.

 ### Conventions